Skyscraper (album)

 Skyscraper is the second full-length studio album by David Lee Roth, released during his solo career after his departure from Van Halen.
 It was released on January 21, 1988, on Warner Bros.
 Records, shortly after the commercially and critically successful Eat 'Em and Smile Tour of 1986–1987.

+Background

+"Damn Good" is based on a song that Steve Vai composed when he was 14 years old.
+In the recording, in addition to a standard electric guitar, he used a six-string acoustic guitar and a twelve-string acoustic guitar from the Guild Guitar Company, as well as a Coral sitar.
+The album cover features a photograph of Roth climbing Half Dome in Yosemite Valley, taken by adventure photographer Galen Rowell.

+After the recording was completed, Billy Sheehan left the band.
+In a 2013 interview with ultimateclassicrock.com, Sheehan reflected, "Skyscraper sounded a bit overproduced to me, and it is not my favorite album."
+Matt Bissonette, the brother of Gregg Bissonette, subsequently joined as the new bassist.

 Development

 In a 2022 interview with Eonmusic, Vai said that the song "Damn Good" was developed from a piece called "Scandinavian Air Solo", originally slated to appear on his Passion and Warfare album.

 Reception

 Skyscraper received divided public and critical opinion.
 Although Roth's 1988 Skyscraper Tour was successful, many fans and critics were disappointed by Van Halen's post-Roth, keyboard-heavy sound and expressed similar dissatisfaction with Skyscraper.

 Skyscraper hit No. 6 on the Billboard Top 200 U.S. album chart during February 1988, toward selling one million copies in the United States.
 "Just Like Paradise" is one of Roth's most popular singles, reaching No. 6 on the U.S. Billboard Hot 100 chart.
 The acoustic ballad "Damn Good" reached No. 2 on the U.S. Billboard Rock chart.

 Cash Box called "Stand Up" an "engaging, catchy rock song, with a funky danceable groove" and "Damn Good" a "satisfying and artistic effort".